FocusBT/forge-testing/README.md

 to make it more flexible just make a .env file and add PRIVATE_KEY and deploy it like

 to deploy: forge script script/DeploySimpleStorage.s.sol --rpc-url $URL --broadcast --private-key $PRIVATE_KEY

+just like we are using local URL to deploy our smart contract you can use different networks(sepholia, eth, polygon) URL to deploy smart contract.